lambdazy/lzy/docs/tutorials/2-basics.md

 ### Running function

-To run the decorated function on the cluster, you can just call it within the `workflow` block:
+To run the decorated function on the cluster, you can call it within the `workflow` block:

 ```python
 env = LzyRemoteEnv()